alwyn/spring5kotlinguru/README.md

-# spring5kotlinguru
+# Kotlin version of the Spring 5 examples from the Udemy course by The Spring Framework Guru

-A conversion of the Java spring 5 examples from the Udemy course by the SpringFramework Guru to Kotlin.
+To Do